ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d2 - a - (REVIEW) React - Hooks and Lifecycle.md

 - explain the concept of `endpoint`
 - mention the concept of: `REST API`
 - test `GET` on the browser
-- how can we test other endpoints ? (ex. form with POST)
+- how can we test other endpoints ? (e.g. form with POST)

 - (extra) Chrome extension to parse json:
   - https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa